outboardphp/wake/README.md

 $event->data = 'some string';

 // And now we'll fire it off and the registered listener(s) will handle it immediately.
+// You can use the PSR-compliant method call like so:
 $dispatcher->dispatch($event);
+// ... or you can just invoke it directly, like this:
+// $dispatcher($event);
 ```

 ## Creating Event Classes